jdspiral/epistemica-site/index.md

 - Disagree more constructively

 **Interpretation transparency isn’t just a UX feature.**
-It’s the foundation for better communication, better AI alignment, and better public understanding.
+It’s the foundation for better communication, better AI alignment, and better public understanding.<br><br>

+---
 <br>
+## 🧨 The Problem With Current Approaches

+Most polarization tools focus on *changing how people feel* about one another.
+But research shows that reducing emotional dislike ("affective polarization") doesn't reliably change:
+- Support for political violence
+- Belief in antidemocratic candidates
+- Voting behavior

+That’s because people don’t act on feelings alone—they act on how they **interpret** the world.

+Epistemica focuses on **interpretive polarization**—the way different groups *process the same information* using different belief structures.

+We model these structures explicitly—so you can see where interpretations diverge, why, and how to build bridges without moralizing or guesswork.<br><br>

 ---
 <br>
 ## 🧠 How It Works